 Senior Lecturer, marine production and shipping market analysis

 BSc (first class honours), Naval Architecture and Shipbuilding, University of Newcastle upon Tyne, 1984.

-Member of the Royal Institution of Naval Architects
+Fellow of the Royal Institution of Naval Architects

 External examiner, Newcastle Business School, Northumbria University

 External examiner for Maritime Business Modules, Plymouth University